mikkelme/MastersThesis/README.md

 #### Week 43 (24/10 - 30/10) - Working from Pisa
 -  Ran 15 stretch x 10 F_N and got some curves there.
 The Ff vs. F_N looks mostly linear, but the Ff vs. stretch shows signs of non linearity and both positive and negative slopes.
 - Due to suspicious behaviour when breaking (Henrik's point of view) and the fact that airebo cannot run on GPU I will try the tersoff potential instead.
 This will hopefully give the opportunity to run more simulations for the machine learning.
+- Implemented Tersoff, but cannot yet run it on GPU due to some unresolved bug.
+Until then I run on CPU and investigate the differences from AIREBO:
+- The order in the great4 runs when sorting for full_sheet drag parallel friction force is more or less the same for the referece simulation. the friction force is in general a bit higher and a bit differently distributed between sheet and PB.
+The sheet seems more stable and less prone to ruptures.
+When it ruptures it breaks in larger bits and do not hang in thin strings anymore.
+- Implemented a naive procedure to detect ruptures from coordination number.